gosub-com/Zurfur/README.md

 to ask `a` (via virtual function dispatch) to compare itself to `b` which could be a different type.
 What does it mean if they are different types?  `a` wouldn't know what `b` is.
-Note that `a` and `b` can still be different types as long as the base class implements `IComparable`, but the comparison function is on the base class, not the derived classes.
+Note that `a` and `b` can still be different types as long as the base type implements `IComparable`, but the comparison function is on the base type, not the derived type.

 `IArithmetic` is a static only interface, allowing this generic
 function: